 Fill a pastry bag (or plastic bag with corner cut off) with the chocolate fudge filling.
 Pipe a generous amount of filling onto one cookie and top with another cookie.
 Repeat for all cookies.

-I decided to dip the edges of the cookies into fun springlike Wilton sprinkles!
+I decided to dip the edges of the cookies into fun springlike sprinkles (affiliate link).

 You don’t have to do this… But I highly recommend it.

 Now, it’s time to Peeps-ify the cookies!
-Spread a simple white icing (I used Wilton’s Decorating Icing) on cookie.
+Spread a simple white icing on cookie- I used Wilton’s Decorating Icing (affiliate link).

 And then dip cookies directly into sugar!
-I used some of the classic Peeps colors of pink and purple.
+I used some of the classic Peeps colors of pink and purple for the sanding sugar.

 Dot on the eyes and nose.
 I dipped a toothpick in the leftover chocolate fudge for this, but you could also use an icing pen or chocolate Wilton Candy Melts.